Xafiq/Wireshark_trafic_analisys/README.md

 **Step 2: Apply filter for HTTP traffic from Kali Linux**

-- In the filter box at the bottom of the Wireshark window, enter `host [IP-OF-DEBIAN] and http` and press Enter.
-This will capture all HTTP requests from the Debian machine.
+- In the filter box at the bottom of the Wireshark window, enter `host [IP-OF-KALI] and http` and press Enter.
+This will capture all HTTP requests from the Kali machine.

 **Step 3: Perform an XSS attack in DVWA**